penumbragames/blockwars/braindump.md

 through the box if their downward velocity is too high and they jump through the epsilon threshold.
 If we increase the epsilon threshold, then collision becomes very weird.

+# 10/9/2015

+Instead of making bullets an instant shot upon click, it's better for animation to create a Bullet class and have it update in discrete steps, but still fast enough for it to hit almost instantly.
+The only problem this presents client side is that objects are constantly being added and removed from the THREE.Scene.
+To solve the problem of the bullet skipping over a player entity, we will calculate if the line connecting its position before and after update intersects any entity's axis-aligned bounding box.